 - 4.20 Wild land can best be described as those areas where wildness characteristics are best expressed.
 These characteristics can include perceived naturalness of land cover, absence of modern human artefacts, rugged and challenging terrain and remoteness.
 Development of hydro generation schemes may have an impact on the wild land qualities of an area.
 For example built structures, visual intrusion and an increase in activity and noise may diminish the qualities found and valued in wild places. - 4.21 The development of small scale hydro, although of a lesser scale, could potentially contribute to the erosion of certain wild land qualities.
-Care will be required to ensure infrastructure such as access tracks, penstocks, borrow pits, fencing, power lines, intake structures and powerhouses do not have a negative impact (see Map 1). - Further guidance on assessing impacts on wildness can be found above in paragraph 2.4 and SNH's Guidance on Hydroelectric Schemes and the Natural Heritage.
+Care will be required to ensure infrastructure such as access tracks, penstocks, borrow pits, fencing, power lines, intake structures and powerhouses do not have a negative impact.
+Permanent access tracks should not be created in core areas of wildland (see Map 2). - Further guidance on assessing impacts on wildness can be found above in paragraph 2.4 and SNH's Guidance on Hydroelectric Schemes and the Natural Heritage.